J0e-Quan/tic-tac-toe/README.md

 ## Technologies used:
  - HTML for basic page layout
- - CSS for styling elements and use of custom fonts
+ - CSS for styling elements and use of custom fonts (Inter)
  - Flexbox and Grid for arranging elements
  - JavaScript for handling game logic
  - Git for version control